 At the beginning of May, the length of meta description on Google has been shortened after the last update in December 2017, when the length reached limits up to 290 characters.
 Now, Google is coming back to previous limits.
-Best practice in 2018, is to keep it from 120 to 158 characters.
+Best practice in 2019, is the same as in 2018 - keep it from 120 to 158 characters.
 To check your meta descriptions, use the counter tool above.

 In our previous guide about what is a meta description, we did a quick test to prove, that meta description length doesn’t depend on the number of characters but on the width in pixels.

 New Google's meta description length is up to 920 pixels, which might allow for up to 158 characters.